Rasheed19/e2e-mlops/README.md

 # e2e-mlops
 This is e2e-mlops!
 An end-to-end modularised machine learning operations project using [Amazon Sagemaker](https://github.com/aws/sagemaker-python-sdk) resources.
-It _ingests_ cleaned train and test data to an amazon S3 bucket, _trains_ a classification model from scratch, _evaluates_ the model, _registers_ the model in model registry if a specified performance metric threshold is met, and _deploy_ the latest registered model to an _endpoint_ either in serverless or real-time mode.
-Inferences can be made via a web app built using Python [shiny](https://shiny.posit.co/py/).
+It _ingests_ cleaned train and test data to an amazon S3 bucket, _trains_ a classification model from scratch, _evaluates_ the model, _registers_ the model in model registry if a specified performance metric threshold is met, and _deploy_ the latest registered model to an _endpoint_ either in a serverless or real-time mode.
+Inferences can be made via a web app built using Python [shiny](https://shiny.posit.co/py/) or by running an inference pipeline against a data in S3 bucket for a batch prediction.

 ## Motivation
 I have seen many end-to-end machine learning projects that use Amazon Sagemaker but most of them use notebooks from model training to deployment.
-They are desihned for either exploration or experimentation in mind without considering production settings.
-The challenges with this appraoch is that it is difficult to achieve continuous training and deployment, configuration flexibility, extensibility, testing, reproducibility, and ease of use.
+They are designed for either exploration or experimentation in mind without considering production settings.
+The challenges with this approach is that it is difficult to achieve continuous training and deployment, configuration flexibility, extensibility, testing, reproducibility, and ease of use.
 This project is built to solve these challenges by using _steps_ and _pipelines_.
 The summary of this approach is thus: various _pipeplines_ (such as data ingestion and model training) call specific _steps_ (such as data uploader and model trainer), and these _steps_ make use of one or more _scripts_ which are designed to be run in the Amazon Sagemaker.
 The _pipelines_ can be triggered from a local developement terminal using CLI or via GitHub workflows.

 ## Set up